-On July 11, 2006, the Company entered into a securities subscription agreement with certain accredited investors providing for the placement of 6,329,311 shares of our common stock and warrants exercisable for 2,215,258 shares of our common stock at a purchase price of \$2.90 per unit.
+On July 11, 2006, the Company entered into a securities subscription agreement with certain accredited investors providing for the placement of 6,329,311 shares of the Company's common stock and warrants exercisable for 2,215,258 shares of the Company's common stock at a purchase price of \$2.90 per unit.
 Each unit consisted of one share of common stock and 0.35 of a warrant to purchase one share of common stock.
 The warrants have an exercise price of \$4.35 per share, subject to certain adjustments.
 The exercise price and number of shares issuable upon exercise of such warrants are subject to adjustment in the event of stock dividends, stock splits and other similar events.
 The warrants may be exercised no less than six months from the closing date and will expire four years from the date of issuance, or July 11, 2010.
 The Company closed the private placement on July 11, 2006.
-In connection with the PIPE the company received proceeds of \$16.9 million net of \$1.5 million commissions and other costs.
+In connection with the private placement or PIPE, the Company received proceeds of \$16.8 million net of \$1.5 million commissions and other costs.

-In connection with the securities subscription agreement the Company entered into with certain accredited investors as of July 11, 2006, the Company entered into a registration rights agreement pursuant to which the Company is obligated to file a resale registration statement with the SEC covering the shares of common stock issued in connection with the securities subscription agreement, in addition to the shares of common stock underlying the warrants issued in connection with the securities subscription agreement.
-The Company filed the registration statement on August 9, 2006 which was declared effective September 5, 2006.
+In connection with the securities subscription agreement described above the Company entered into a registration rights agreement pursuant to which the Company is obligated to file a resale registration statement with the SEC covering the shares of common stock issued in connection with the securities subscription agreement, in addition to the shares of common stock underlying the warrants issued in connection with the securities subscription agreement.
+The Company filed the registration statement on August 9, 2006.
+The resale registration statement was declared effective September 5, 2006.

-On July 11, 2006, the Company entered into a standby equity distribution agreement (the "SEDA"), with Cornell Capital Partners, LP.
+On July 11, 2006, the Company entered into a standby equity distribution agreement (the "SEDA"), with Cornell Capital Partners, LP ("Cornell").
 Under the SEDA, the Company may issue and sell to Cornell shares of its common stock for a total purchase price of up to \$15 million, once a resale registration statement is in effect.
-Commencing as of the effective date of the registration statement and continuing for up to 24 months thereafter the Company has sole discretion whether and when to sell shares of its common stock to Cornell.
+Commencing as of the effective date of the registration statement and continuing for up to 24 months thereafter, the Company has sole discretion whether and when to sell shares of its common stock to Cornell.
 Cornell will be irrevocably bound to purchase shares of common stock from the Company after the Company sends a notice that it intends to sell shares of its common stock to Cornell.
 Each advance under the SEDA is limited to a maximum of \$1.5 million.

-In connection with the SEDA, the Company paid Cornell a commitment fee of 123,626 shares of its common stock and warrants to purchase 600,000 shares of its common stock that expire on July 11, 2010.
+In connection with the SEDA, the Company paid Cornell a commitment fee of 123,626 shares of its common stock and warrants to purchase 600,000 shares of its common stock which expire on July 11, 2010.
 The warrants have an exercise price of \$4.35 per share, subject to certain adjustments.
 The exercise price and number of shares issuable upon exercise of such warrants are subject to adjustment in the event of stock dividends, stock splits and other similar events.
 The commitment fee, comprising shares and warrants, is a share-based payment and has been accounted for in accordance with FAS123R "Share-based Payment".
-The fair values of shares and warrants issued have been recognised directly in equity in the balance sheet and as selling, general and administration expenses in the income statement in the quarter ended September 30, 2006.
-Under the terms of the PIPE the Company is required to maintain an effective registration statement.
-As the penalty for not maintaining this registration is less than the difference between the value of registered shares and unregistered shares the equity has been classified as permanent equity.
+The fair values of shares and warrants issued have been recognized directly as equity in the balance sheet and as selling, general and administration expenses in the income statement in the quarter ended September 30, 2006.

-Before the Company can sell any shares of its common stock to Cornell under the SEDA, a resale registration statement will have to be filed with and declared effective by the SEC to cover Cornell's resale of shares of our common stock it buys under the SEDA.
+Before the Company can sell any shares of its common stock to Cornell under the SEDA, a resale registration statement must be filed with and declared effective by the SEC to cover Cornell's resale of shares of the Company's common stock that it buys under the SEDA.